NAKSEUNGCHOI/Gas-sensors/README.md

 ## Release Notes

+* <pre>CO sensor PCB design complete.
+About to sorder the CO sensor circuit.
+8-03-2022</pre>
 * <pre>Designing a new circuit for CO sensor due to the chip shortage (LMP9100 out of stock)     8-02-2022</pre>
 * <pre>Installed CO2 sensor's in an office with two people.
 7-28-2022</pre>
 * <pre>CO Sensor PCB Design V2 complete.
 7-28-2022</pre>